Australian man drowns trying to save children at Wollongong beach: Reports

 A surfer managed to rescue the 12-year-old boy with Oliver's help, while the 10-year-old was pulled to safety by a paramedic.

-But Mt Oliver, a father of three, succumbed to the current after his rescue attempt and was swept out to sea, reports said.
+But Mr Oliver, a father of three, succumbed to the current after his rescue attempt and was swept out to sea, reports said.

 According to Sky News Australia, three police officers swam out to rescue Oliver.
 Despite parademics' attempts to revive him, Oliver died in hospital.